Services

 Processing and Agreement

-• Pre-payment review and verification can take up to 30 days after all documents are received.
+• Review, verification, and processing of the pre-payment may take up to thirty (30) days after all required application documents are received.

 Additional information